CSC1-1101-TTh9-S21/ps6/README.md

 **Note:** We now have a new component to our programs: **global variables**!
 Your programs should all have the following format: import statements (if necessary); the global variables (if there are any); then function definitions (if there are any); then a `main()` function that gets the ball rolling and calls the functions you defined (if any); and finally outide all other functions, the call to `main()`.

-### Comments
-I now expect you to write comments in your code!
+**Comments:** I now expect you to write comments in your code!
 Two points will be deducted if you provide no or minimal comments, and 1 point will be deducted if you have sufficient comments but they do not conform to the requirements outlined in PS4.

-And, as always, in every program, the first four lines (comments) should be:
+**Honor pledge**: And, as always, in every program, the first four lines (comments) should be your honor pledge.

-* The name of the file.
-* Your name.
-* The date.
-* A statement saying "This code is my own work.
-I did not share my code or look at the code of another student."

 ---